arnavgautam/TreeHacks2015/HOLs/HOL-FederatedAuthWebRole/HOL.md

 	_Swap VIPs dialog_

 1. The project is now deployed and running in production.
 Click the **DNS name** link.
-You will need to manually add the ‚Äús‚Äù to the protocol and the port number (i.e. http**s**://\<yourProjectName>.cloudapp.net**:8080**) in the address bar, and press **ENTER**.
+You will need to manually add the ìsî to the protocol and the port number (i.e. http**s**://\<yourProjectName>.cloudapp.net**:8080**) in the address bar, and press **ENTER**.
 This time you will not receive any certificate warning because the DNS name matches the certificate you uploaded.
 The browser will be redirected to the local STS running on your local IIS.
 Click **Submit** to authenticate.
 The home page of the website will show the claims issued by the STS.

 	![The Web Application Running](images/the-web-application-running.png?raw=true "The Web Application Running")